top of page

 The Pineola

 Yes it is a place to stay, and yes we recommend a night there, too, but it's also a great place to visit when staying at Sugartime!
-They have one of our favorite taprooms and hosts events like game nights every Tuesday, Mingo (music Bingo) on Wednesdays and Friday and Saturday night music - check their line-up on their website.
+They have one of our favorite taprooms and hosts events like game nights every Tuesday, Mingo (music Bingo) on Wednesdays, trivia on Thursdays and Friday and Saturday night music - check their line-up on their website.
 They also recently resurfaced their outdoor courts to include pickleball, half-court basketball, 4-square and hopscotch.
 We played cornhole last time we visited (beer in hand - as is traditional!).

 IMG_9618_edited.jpg